-If you’ve spent any time on the internet lately, you’ve probably noticed that some pieces of content, are, well, hotter than others.
+If you’ve spent any time on the internet lately, you’ve probably noticed that some pieces of content are, well, hotter than others.

 Two content types have really stood out as winners.

-Specifically, the how-to and the list-style, also known as listicle:
+Specifically, the how-to and the list style, also known as listicle:

-While this may seem like mere coincidence, it’s a trend that’s been sweeping the content industry for the last several years.
+While this may seem like a mere coincidence, it’s a trend that’s been sweeping the content industry for the last several years.

 The reason for this trend is that these list/how-to styled content pieces are intensely readable, which makes them perfect for an audience with a rapidly decreasing attention span, and an increasing focus on finding the material they want now.